New Jersey Dog Bite Lawyers

 Legal Representation After a Dog Bite

-Has a dog bite incident left you with serious injuries, mental trauma, and financial hardship?
-Depending on the extent of the damages you have suffered, you may be entitled to thousands, even millions, of dollars in compensation.
-However, to get the settlement you deserve, it is vital that you take immediate action and seek help and guidance of a qualified personal injury attorney.
-With the right legal representative on your side, you can fight to obtain the financial support you need and the justice you deserve.
+Has a dog attack left you with serious injuries, mental trauma, and financial hardship?
+Depending on the extent of your damages, you may be entitled to thousands of dollars in compensation.
+However, to get the settlement you deserve, it is vital that you take immediate action.

 Lependorf & Silverstein, P.C.'s NJ Dog Bite Case Result

-The parents of a four year old girl accepted a settlement that will result in a total payout of $167,100.00.
-The minor was injured when a friend's dog bit her upper lip, resulting in a two centimeter scar that was stitched under local anesthesia.
+The parents of a 4-year-old girl accepted a settlement that will result in a total payout of $167,100.00.
+The girl was injured when a friend's dog bit her upper lip, resulting in a two-centimeter scar that was stitched under local anesthesia.

 Click here for more verdicts and settlements.

 What constitutes a dog bite in New Jersey?

 The term "dog bite" is used in most dog attacks.
 Generally, a dog that grabs a person with its mouth has bitten the person.
 Even if the person’s skin is unbroken, the dog’s owner can still be held liable for the bite.
 In New Jersey, you must be able to prove that the dog bit you for your case to move forward.